Carlos Prates

-Carlos Augusto Monteiro Prates (born August 17, 1993) is a Brazilian professional mixed martial artist and former Muay Thai fighter.
+Carlos Prates (born August 17, 1993) is a Brazilian professional mixed martial artist and former Muay Thai fighter.
 He currently competes in the welterweight division of the Ultimate Fighting Championship (UFC).
-As of November 18, 2025, he is #5 in the UFC welterweight rankings.
+As of June 20, 2026, he is #1 in the Meta UFC welterweight rankings.

 Background

 Prates was born August 17, 1993 in Taubaté, São Paulo, Brazil to a single mother.
+As a child, Prates struggled in school, and was eventually diagnosed with attention deficit hyperactivity disorder at eight years old.
 During his teenage years he started Muay Thai at Vale Top Team and after four years started his mixed martial arts career.
 After his fourth loss Prates would move to Thailand to learn Muay Thai and compete before switching back to MMA in 2016.

+Career

 Muay Thai and kickboxing career

 On April 2, 2016, Prates faced future Lethwei World Champion Dave Leduc at Rawai Boxing Stadium in Phuket, Thailand.
 He lost the fight by decision.

 On April 7, 2018, Prates faced Wu Sihan in Weifang, China.
 He won the fight by unanimous decision.

 On April 28, 2018, Prates faced Jacob Ginter at Phoenix 7 in Phuket, Thailand.
 He won the fight by second round knockout.

 On October 20, 2018, Prates faced Zhou Wei at the WLK - Xinhong Cup event.
 He lost the fight by decision.

 On November 21, 2018, Prates faced Chen Zijun at Kunlun Fight in China.
 He won the fight by first round knockout with a knee to the body.

 On December 22, 2018, Prates faced Glory veteran Dmitry Menshikov at Muay Thai Factory 1.
 He lost the fight by decision.

 On December 15, 2019, Prates faced Jiao Fukai at Hongjian Cup in Taicang, China.
 He won the fight by split decision.

-On September 12, 2020, Prates faced Diesellek Seardammhooplara at Muay Hardcore.
+On September 12, 2020, Prates faced former Rajadamnern Stadium champion Diesellek Seardammhooplara at Muay Hardcore.
 He won by first round knockout with a knee to the body.

 On November 20, 2020, Prates faced Mansurbek Tolipov at UAM K-1 Combat.
 He won the fight by unanimous decision.

 On June 25, 2021, Prates faced Dmitry Valent at Muaythai Night 6.
 He won the fight by split decision.

 On November 6, 2021, Prates faced Dengue Silva for the SFT Xtreme Welterweight title.
 He won the fight by fifth round knockout with a body punch.